IgniteUI/igniteui-docfx/en/components/grids_templates/row_pinning.md

 The @@igxName allows styling through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
 The @@igComponent's [theme]({environment:sassApiUrl}/index.html#function-igx-grid-theme) exposes a wide variety of properties, which allow the customization of all the features of the @@igComponent.

-In the below steps, we are going through the steps of customizing the @@igComponent's row pinning styling.
+Below, we are going through the steps of customizing the @@igComponent's row pinning styling.

-#### Importing global theme
+#### Importing the Styling Library

 To begin the customization of the row pinning feature, you need to import the `index` file, where all styling functions and mixins are located.